Early Childhood @ MCC Frequently Asked Questions

 We are an economically integrated school that welcomes families from various socio-economic backgrounds.
 We incorporate Early Head Start, Head Start, Universal Pre-Kindergarten (3K + UPK), and tuition funding to serve families across the Lower East Side.

 I am interested in applying for a tuition-funded seat.
-Am I able to pay on a month-to-month basis, based on need for care that month?
+Am I able to pay on a month-to-month basis, based on the need for care that month?

 Families who enroll in a tuition-funded seat commit to the entire school year’s tuition for the days outlined in their contract.
-This financial commitment allows us to plan for a fully funded school year, and helps us provide the same quality of care for your child.
+This financial commitment allows us to plan for a fully funded school year and helps us provide the same quality of care for your child.

-I am interested in applying for an Early Head Start or Head Start funded seat.
+I am interested in applying for an Early Head Start or Head Start-funded seat.
 How do I know if I am eligible?

 Your family may qualify for Early Head Start/Head Start if at least one of these categories applies to you:

-• Your family is unhoused, and you live in temporary housing
+- Your family is unhoused, and you live in temporary housing

-• If you are applying for a seat for a foster child
+- If you are applying for a seat for a foster child

-• You receive public benefits in the form of SSI, SNAP or Cash Assistance
+- You receive public benefits in the form of SSI, SNAP, or Cash Assistance

-• Your total family income falls below a certain amount
+- Your total family income falls below a certain amount

-Families considered for Early Head/Head Start seats will be invited to an eligibility meeting, so that we may learn more about your family, and review supporting income documentation.
+Families considered for Early Head/Head Start seats will be invited to an eligibility meeting, so that we may learn more about your family and review supporting income documentation.

 When is the best time to apply?